 (1) Introduction.
-Transfers of real property from a government entity are not subject to the real estate excise tax.
-Transfers of real property to a government entity are subject to real estate excise tax unless specifically exempted under this chapter.
-A completed real estate excise tax affidavit is required for transfers both to and from a government entity.
+Transfers of real property from a governmental entity are not subject to the real estate excise tax.
+Transfers of real property to a governmental entity are subject to real estate excise tax unless specifically exempted under this chapter.
+A completed real estate excise tax affidavit is required for transfers both to and from a governmental entity.
+In claiming the exemption, the affidavit must state as a reason for the exemption which constitutional provision or authorizing statute provides that the transferor is a governmental entity.

 (2) Government seller.
 A governmental entity selling real property is exempt from the real estate excise tax.